helm/charts/stable/ambassador/README.md

 ### Admin Service Name

 The admin service has been renamed to `{{chart deployment name}}-admin` to match the name from the YAML installation template at https://www.getambassador.io/yaml/ambassador/ambassador-rbac.yaml.

+### Annotations and `service_port`

+The default Ambassador `Module` annotation is no longer being applied by default.
+This was causing confusion with the `service_port` being hard coded when enabling TLS termination in Ambassador.

+Ambassador has been listening on port 8080 for HTTP and 8443 for HTTPS by default since version `0.60.0` (chart version 2.2.0).

 ## To 2.0.0